 Graduating students (Undergraduate and Advanced Degrees) traditionally wear a cap and gown during the main Commencement ceremony, though it is optional for virtual celebrations.
-The Stanford Bookstore offers rental gowns and hoods (caps will be purchased by the graduates) and other Commencement items.
+The Stanford Bookstore offers rental gowns and hoods (caps will be purchased by the graduates), as well as custom regalia and other Commencement items for purchase.

 The cap is the "mortarboard" type with black cloth cover.
 The gold tassel may be worn by holders of a doctor's degree.